Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: You can find Lucien in Dead's Man's Drink in Falkreath.

-- [Remiel](https://www.nexusmods.com/skyrimspecialedition/mods/51874) - Adds Remiel to your game, custom-voiced with ~3750 lines of dialogue, a Breton engineer who will accompany you in your travels.
-She's traveled from Wayrest to explore dwemer ruins in Skyrim, but she needs your help.
-While she's not much of a fighter, she boasts a knack for machinery and will reprogram a dwemer spider to fight alongside you both.

-  > :video_game: You can find Remiel in The Silver-Blood Inn in Markarth.

 - [Kaidan 2](https://www.nexusmods.com/skyrimspecialedition/mods/19075) - Rebuilt and expanded, this romantic follower features over 1200 lines of dialogue, a custom home, and mini-quests.

   > :video_game: You can find Kaidan in the Abandoned Prison.